yshah2232/BOUTIQUE-HOTEL-DEVELOPMENT/README.md

-# BOUTIQUE-HOTEL-DEVELOPMENT
+# BOUTIQUE HOTEL DEVELOPMENT (STATIC)
-SQL, Python, HTML
+## Technologies USed :SQL, Python, HTML

-1. General description:
+## General description:
 The objective of this Project is to build a database system for boutique hotel business.
-Below are the entities considered while building the system-
+Below are the entities considered while building the system.

-Entities -
+__Entities- __

 1. P_CUSTOMER- Primary customer responsible for bookings, payments and events
 2. DEPENDANTS- Customers who are related to the primary customer
 3. ROOMS- Rooms available in the hotel